 - Adventure therapy: Where you can engage in adventurous physical activities like rock climbing or caving.

 - Animal-assisted therapy: This involves building a therapeutic relationship with animals like dogs (preferably in an open space).

 - Care farming: In this form of eco-therapy you can look after farm animals and grow crops; activities that mimic a more traditional, rustic way of living.

 Is Simply Being Out In The Open Enough For Mental Health?

-While there’s no doubt that ecotherapy helps people psychologically and spiritually by rebuilding their relationship with nature, it is not the only cure to mental health disorders.
+While there’s no doubt that ecotherapy helps people psychologically and spiritually by rebuilding their relationship with nature, it is not the only cure for mental health disorders.
 Asking someone suffering from depression to ‘go take a walk in the woods’ isn’t going to cure their depression.
 Each individual reacts to different forms of therapy in their own way.
 While someone might respond to medication, another person might need counselling.
 Ecotherapy is one such option that can be experimented with, while on the road to recovery from mental health disorders.

 Aside from ecotherapy’s relationship to mental health, being outdoors as a practice is always beneficial.
 Engaging with nature allows all of us to disconnect and find peace and calm in our natural surroundings.
-Making an outdoor activity a part of your routine is sure to have a positive impact on your physical, emotional and mental well-being.
+Making an outdoor activity a part of your routine is sure to have a positive impact on your physical, emotional, and mental well-being.
 If you’re not in a position to actually go out on a trip to connect with nature, a simple walk through your neighbourhood park is sure to leave you feeling refreshed.